AnubisRooster/Selenium_experiments/README.md

 # doofy
 experiments in selenium

-I dabble and I dabble but I seldom mix with rabble.
+I dabble and I babble but I seldom mix with rabble.